C. Ed Hsu

 A: Worry alone is not enough.
 Preparation is the key.

-Q: How prepared is the
+Q: How prepared is the U.S. for a pandemic?

 A: We are not really well prepared.
+America is not ready even for annual seasonal flu that kills 45,000 every year.

-Q: Could what happened in the movie Fatal Contact: Bird Flu in
+Q: Could what happened in the movie Fatal Contact: Bird Flu in America really happen?

 A: What happened in the movie can actually happen in real life -- the panicking, the lack of supplies and vaccines, the exponential growth of deaths, and the increased needs of medical resources.
 We should bring the preparedness effort in perspective, and broaden the scope of preparedness to seasonal flu, as well as avian flu.
 Our current knowledge of existing cases/fatality attributable to H5N1 virus does not warrant worries or heightened attention, because it appears to be a virus that predominantly infects the bird population.
 This is based on the reported human vs. bird cases, suggesting that the case fatality in human is high, the bird infection is growing, but human infection/fatality rates are not in proportion to the increase of bird infection.
 This is based on the assumption that the case-reporting is correct.